bibek018/FileOrgarnizer/README.md

 ├── fetchDir.js
 ├── extFetch.js
 ├── pathVerify.js
+├── handleDuplicacy.js
 ├── makeDir.js
+├── package.json
-└── package.json
+└── README.md
 ```

 ## Notes

-- The script only organizes files in the top-level directory you provide.
+- The script organizes only the top-level contents of the folder you pass in.
-- Existing files with the same name in the destination folder may cause rename conflicts.
+- Existing files are never overwritten when a duplicate name is found.
 - Files are moved, not copied.

 ## Future Improvements

-- Add recursive sorting for nested folders
+- Add recursive folder scanning
 - Add a dry-run mode
-- Support custom extension-to-folder mappings
+- Support custom extension categories
-- Add conflict handling for duplicate file names
-- Add a CLI help message and better error handling
+- Add better CLI help and validation
+- Improve duplicate-handling messages in the console

 ## License

 This project is currently unlicensed.
-Add a license if you plan to publish it publicly.
+Add a license file if you plan to publish it publicly.